paperhive/fefe/README.md

       * `default?`: default value of type `T` or function `() => T` that returns a default value
 * `allowExcessProperties?`: allow excess properties in `value` (default: `false`).
 Excess properties are not copied to the returned object.

+You can use the `optional(validator)` helper to generate an optional key validator with the given `validator`.

 ### `string(options?)`

 Returns a function `(value: unknown) => string` that returns `value` if it is a string and throws otherwise.